 Professional Writing Biography

 Besides writing biographies and history books for middle grades, she also writes fiction.
 Her first fiction novel, The Pastor’s Wife Wears Biker Boots was released in 2013.
 Her short stories have been published in four Splickety Magazine editions.
-She is an online columnist for Examiner.com acting as the National History Examiner, National Special Needs Kids Examiner, National Homeschool Examiner, Fort Wayne Homeschool Examiner and Fort Wayne Preppers Examiner.
 She blogs at her website and on her History Scroll blog that interacts with the history books she writes for middle grades.
-Karla also engages her readers regularly via her website, and social media platforms such as Facebook, twitter, Pinterest, LinkedIn, tumblr and google+.

 She is a classically trained musician on piano, violin and voice as well as a bible scholar.
-She earned her seminary degrees at Kingsway Theological Seminary including a bachelor’s degree in Pastoral Theology, and a master’s and doctorate in Christian Education.
+She earned her seminary degrees at Kingsway Theological Seminary including a BA in Pastoral Theology, and a master’s and doctorate in Christian Education.
+She also holds a BA in Special Education and is a licensed public school teacher.

 I’ve always been a little weird.
 While most kids were out dating and partying in high school, I was sitting at my typewriter (you know, those things we used to write with when dinosaurs roamed the earth) writing plays, poems and stories.
 My senior year in high school my drama teacher rounded up enough students to perform one of my plays—a three-act musical—at a theater convention in New York City.